Collective Grief

 In British history, events such as the 7/7 bombings, Grenfell, Aberfan and the Manchester Arena Bombings have all resulted in a sense of shared or collective grief.

-The death of Princess Diana is also often used as a previous example of collective grief.
+When somebody with a high profile dies, there is often an experience of collective grief.
+Many people experienced a great deal of grief for the Queen when she died, and had been central to life in the UK for so long.
+Another example is the death of Princess Diana.
 After Diana died in a car crash in 1997, the public left flower tributes in their thousands and numerous people were seen crying on national television.
-On the day of her funeral, three million people were estimated three million came out onto the streets of London and 2.5 billion people worldwide watched the television coverage.
+On the day of her funeral, it was estimated that three million people came out onto the streets of London and 2.5 billion people worldwide watched the television coverage.
 For many people, it was the first time grief had been so widely discussed at a national level.

 Why does collective grief take place?

-• Knowing others around you are feeling sad might gives you “permission” to grieve and thinking about your personal experiences
+- Knowing others around you are feeling sad might gives you “permission” to grieve and think about your personal experiences

 Are there benefits to grieving collectively?